-- NAT = Number of Nations: Only nations present at the competition that had minimum one pentathlete competing in all 5 events - Number of Pentathletes: Only pentathletes that completed all five A = disciplines in Senior and Junior Finals or all four disciplines in Qualifications and Youth are taken into consideration.
+- NAT = Number of Nations: Only nations present at the competition that had minimum one pentathlete competing in all 5 events - A = Number of Pentathletes: Only pentathletes that completed all five disciplines in Senior and Junior Semi-finals and Finals or all four disciplines in Qualifications and Youth are taken into consideration.
 DNF and EL are valid results.
-DNS and DSQ are not counted Athletes must have achieved minimum results of i.
-In the PWR list, if two or more pentathletes have accumulated an equal amount of PWR points, the pentathlete who is placed higher is the one who achieved the highest place in his/her 3 included competitions.
+DNS and DSQ are not counted Athletes must have achieved minimum results of Senior: 875 points men, 800 points women Junior: 700 points men, 575 points women Qualification and Youth (4 disciplines): 550 points men/women - $\%^{\prime\prime}$ means the percentage (%) of pentathletes in the top 100 of the current PWR list - i) In the PWR list, if two or more pentathletes have accumulated an equal amount of PWR points, the pentathlete who is placed higher is the one who achieved the highest place in his/her 3 included competitions. - ii) If the amount of PWR still remains equal, the pentathlete who collected the most PWR points in his/her most recent competition takes the higher position. - iii) If the amount of PWR still remains equal, the pentathlete placed higher is the one who collected more PWR points in the most recent World Championships to PWR